tonypony220/starknet-devnet/README.md

   - `get_contract_addresses` - L1-L2 interaction is currently not supported

 ## Hardhat integration
-- If you're using [the Hardhat plugin](https://github.com/Shard-Labs/starknet-hardhat-plugin), see [here](https://github.com/Shard-Labs/starknet-hardhat-plugin#testing-network) on how to edit its config file to integrate this devnet.
+- If you're using [the Hardhat plugin](https://github.com/Shard-Labs/starknet-hardhat-plugin), see [here](https://github.com/Shard-Labs/starknet-hardhat-plugin#testing-network) on how to edit its config file to integrate Devnet.

 ## Development - Prerequisite
 If you're a developer willing to contribute, be sure to have installed [Poetry](https://pypi.org/project/poetry/).